8.5 Example Systems

 The record protocol uses an HMAC as an authenticator.
 The HMAC uses whichever hash algorithm (MD5, SHA-1, etc.) was negotiated by the participants.
 The client and server have different keys to use when computing HMACs, making them even harder to break.
 Furthermore, each record protocol message is assigned a sequence number, which is included when the HMAC is computed—even though the sequence number is never explicit in the message.
 This implicit sequence number prevents replays or reorderings of messages.
 This is needed because, although TCP can deliver sequential, unduplicated messages to the layer above it under normal assumptions, those assumptions do not include an adversary that can intercept TCP messages, modify messages, or send bogus ones.
 On the other hand, it is TCP’s delivery guarantees that make it possible for TLS to rely on a legitimate TLS message having the next implicit sequence number in order.

-Another interesting feature of the TLS protocol, which is quite a useful feature for Web transactions, is the ability to resume a session.
-To understand the motivation for this, it is helpful to understand how HTTP makes use of TCP connections.
+Another interesting feature of the TLS protocol is the ability to resume a session.
+To understand the original motivation for this, it is helpful to understand how HTTP originally made use of TCP connections.
 (The details of HTTP are presented in the next chapter.)
-Each HTTP operation, such as getting a page of text or an image from a server, requires a new TCP connection to be opened.
+Each HTTP operation, such as getting a page from a server, required a new TCP connection to be opened.
 Retrieving a single page with a number of embedded graphical objects might take many TCP connections.
 Opening a TCP connection requires a three-way handshake before data transmission can start.
 Once the TCP connection is ready to accept data, the client would then need to start the TLS handshake protocol, taking at least another two round-trip times (and consuming some amount of processing resources and network bandwidth) before actual application data could be sent.
-The resumption capability of TLS alleviates this problem.
+The resumption capability of TLS was designed to alleviate this problem.

-Session resumption is an optimization of the handshake that can be used in those cases where the client and the server have already established some shared state in the past.
+The idea of session resumption is to optimize away the handshake in those cases where the client and the server have already established some shared state in the past.
 The client simply includes the session ID from a previously established session in its initial handshake message.
 If the server finds that it still has state for that session, and the resumption option was negotiated when that session was originally created, then the server can reply to the client with an indication of success, and data transmission can begin using the algorithms and parameters previously negotiated.
 If the session ID does not match any session state cached at the server, or if resumption was not allowed for the session, then the server will fall back to the normal handshake process.